 2006, 7.5/10

-The only thing that separates ‘It Looks Like Love’ from being a slick soft rock hit from mid-1970’s AM radio are the snidely provocative lyrics.
-Similarly, the opener ‘Quiet Town’, sounds like Rouse really is channelling David Gates, and the string drenched ‘Wonderful’ also mines retro soft rock.
+The only thing that separates ‘It Looks Like Love’ from being a slick soft rock hit from mid-1970s AM radio is the snidely provocative lyrics.
+Similarly, the opener ‘Quiet Town’, sounds like Rouse really is channelling David Gates, and the string-drenched ‘Wonderful’ also mines retro soft rock.
 ‘Givin’ It Up’ and ‘His Majesty Rides’ lay down sunny grooves, even when the subject is Rouse’s alcoholism in the former.

 Subtítulo feels lightweight with its short length and sunny feel, but it’s another high-class collection of songs from Rouse.